eminn-a/Monopol08/README.md

 ## Overview

-Welcome to the StormTech SoftUni project!
-This project aims to provide a robust and scalable e-commerce solution leveraging cutting-edge technologies.
-Whether you are a developer, business owner, or contributor, this README.md file will guide you through the setup, features, and contribution process.
+Welcome to the Monopol SoftUni project!
+Monopol is fully responsive Real estate website, Responsive for all devices, built using HTML, CSS, and Angular.

 ## Table of Contents